EOSBlox/blox-tictactoe-stakes/README.md

     draw, both players get back their stakes.
 If a  winner is found then that player gets double the initial stake.
   * `endgame(player1, player2)`: Ends game and removes entries from table.
-If game is not finished then players get their stakes back.
+If game is not finished then players get their stakes back, but _only_ if no moves have been made.
   * `play(player1, player2, row, col)`: Current player takes turn at row and column position.

 ## Compilation